PRIVACY NOTICE

 We may also transfer information for the purpose of our compelling legitimate interests, so long as those interests are not overridden by your interests, rights and freedoms.
 Specific conditions apply to such transfers, and we will provide relevant information if and when we seek to transfer your personal information on this ground.

-Once the account is closed and no funds are owed, we will continue to retain all data for a period typically of six years from closure.
-The criteria used to determine the storage period will include the legal limitation of liability period, agreed contractual provisions, applicable regulatory requirements, and industry standards.
+Once the account is closed and no funds are considered owed, we will continue to retain all data for a period of six years from closure.
+The criteria used to determine the storage period will include the legal limitation of liability period, agreed contractual provisions, applicable regulatory requirements and industry standards.
+Additionally, any right to erasures submitted during this period are likely to be rejected as we maintain the exception to enable defence of any complaints submitted to institutions such as the Financial Ombudsman Service (FOS).

 Exceptions to this standard six-year approach are detailed below: